 Information from Other Sources; Penalty.
-Information furnished to the municipality by the Department of Health and Human Services or any other agency or institution pursuant to 22 M.R.S. § 4314, is confidential.
+Information furnished to the municipality by the Department of Health and Human Services or any other agency or institution pursuant to 22 M.R.S.A. § 4314, is confidential.
 The general assistance administrator will also comply with laws relating to the confidentiality of vital statistic records such as those concerning birth, marriage and death.
-(22 M.R.S. § 2706).
+(22 M.R.S.A. § 2706).

-Any representative of a financial institution or any employer of a general assistance applicant who, upon receipt of a written release signed by the depositor and a written request from the Administrator, refuses to provide necessary information to the administrator in order to verify an applicant's eligibility must state in writing the reason for the refusal.
-National banks are also obligated to disclose deposit information to the Administrator upon receipt of a written request and release signed by the depositor.
+Any representative of a financial institution (except national banks) or any employer of a general assistance applicant who refuses to provide necessary information to the administrator in order to verify an applicant's eligibility must state in writing the reason for the refusal.

-Additionally, when a municipality or its agents are acting in accordance with section 4313(2) to verify eligibility for funeral or cremation benefits, an officer of a financial institution must disclose the amount deposited upon receipt of a written request from the municipality or its agents and a notarized affidavit signed by the overseer of the municipality or its agents stating that the named depositor is deceased.
 Any such person who refuses to provide information, without just cause, may be subject to a civil penalty of not less than \$25 nor more than \$100.
-Any person, including the applicant, who knowingly and willfully makes a false representation of a material fact to the administrator is committing a Class E crime (22 M.R.S. § § 4314, 4315).
+Any person, including the applicant, who knowingly and willfully makes a false representation of a material fact to the administrator is committing a Class E crime (22 M.R.S.A. § § 4314, 4315).

 Misuse of Information.
-Misuse of any information relating to an applicant or recipient is a punishable offense (22 M.R.S. § 42(2)).
+Misuse of any information relating to an applicant or recipient is a punishable offense (22 M.R.S.A. § 42(2)).